 - If your cat does not eat, DO NOT give him the medication.
 Contact your veterinarian and discuss the situation.

 - Talk with your veterinarian about how to safeguard your cat with monitoring: how frequently your cat should be re-examined, what blood and urine tests should be done, and how frequently these should be done.

 - Never give your cat any other medication at the same time without first asking your veterinarian.

-- If at any stage you have concerns, or see any potential adverse effects, STOP giving the medication and contact your veterinarian immediately.
+- If at any stage you have concerns, or see any potential unfavorable effects, STOP giving the medication, and contact your veterinarian immediately.

 - Safety first: If you are in any doubt, again, STOP the medication and TALK to your veterinarian.